motimaa-net/puskabot/README.md

 ## About

-Moticord is an open source Discord-bot designed to meet the needs of one of Finland's largest Discord servers.
+Puskabot is an open source Discord-bot designed to meet the needs of one of Finland's largest Discord servers.
 It's codebase serves as a base framework to easily create Discord bots of all kinds.
-You can join the official [Puskaradio](https://discord.com/invite/Eggb2w7) and see Moticord in action. _Puhumme suomea_!
+You can join the official [Puskaradio](https://discord.com/invite/Eggb2w7) and see Puskabot in action. _Puhumme suomea_!

 If you liked this repository, feel free to leave a star ⭐!